hjryu98/PBL_Team1/README.md

 ----------------
 ### Abstract
 This project was conducted in Hanyang University's industrial engineering capstone course.
-This project is an applicable study that improves the performance of voice conversion by adding autovc's speaker encoder to the stargan-vc model.
-Please refer to the contents of stargan-vc and autovc below. <br>
+This project is an applicable study that improves the performance of voice conversion by adding speaker encoder of AUTOVC to the StarGAN-VC model.
+Please refer to the contents of StarGAN-VC and AUTOVC below. <br>
 AUTOVC: https://arxiv.org/abs/1905.05879 <br>
 StarGAN-VC: https://arxiv.org/abs/1806.02169